pyControl/docs/docs/user-guide/hardware.md

 ### Analog LED driver

-An LED driver board with analog control of the LED current from 1 - 400mA using the micropython DAC.
+An LED driver board with analog control of the LED current from 1 - 400mA using the Micropython DAC.
 The Analog LED driver needs to be connected to a behaviour port that has a DAC output (ports 3 and 4 on breakout board 1.2).

 **Required driver files:** *_analog_LED.py*